apache/trafficserver/doc/developer-guide/release-process/index.en.rst

 #.
 Go to the top level source directory.

 #.
 Check the version in ``CMakeLists.txt``.
 There is a ``project`` line near the
    top with the version number.
-Make sure that is correct for the release
+Make sure that is correct for the release.

 #.
 Execute the following commands to make the distribution files where A is the
    next release candidate number (start with 0). ::